jaimecgomezz/persistence/README.md

 end
 ```

-This should express the notion of the Engine being simply a gate keeper for all the operations available, allowing us to use, share and inject the Engine however we want, with the guarantee that the Operations will come along.
+This should communicate the notion of the Engine being simply a gate keeper for all the operations available, allowing us to use, share and inject the Engine however we want, with the guarantee that the Operations will come along.

 ### Operation

 An Operation is nothing more than the sum of its Capabilities.
 This can be understood quite literally and metaphorically.

 I know the definition above isn't enough to fully grasp what an Operation might be, that's why we decide to peak into the [Select](lib/persistence/store/operations/select.rb) operation we invoked earlier with `engine.select`.
-What we would found is this:
+What we would found is something like this:

 ```ruby
 module Operations